ethereum/ethereum-org-website/src/content/eips/index.md

 If you would like to become an EIP editor, please check [EIP-5069](https://eips.ethereum.org/EIPS/eip-5069).

-EIP editors alongside with community members of [Ethereum Cat Herders](https://ethereumcatherders.com/) and [Ethereum Magicians](https://ethereum-magicians.org/) are deciding which EIP gets implemented, are responsible for facilitation of EIPs as well as moving the EIPs to "Final" or "Withdrawn" stage.
+EIP editors alongside with community members of [Ethereum Cat Herders](https://ethereumcatherders.com/) and [Ethereum Magicians](https://ethereum-magicians.org/) are deciding which EIP gets implemented, are responsible for the facilitation of EIPs as well as moving the EIPs to "Final" or "Withdrawn" stage.

 Full standardization process alongside with chart is described in [EIP-1](https://eips.ethereum.org/EIPS/eip-1)